 6. Understand Square’s security safeguards.

-Square Online Store has systems in place to help you reduce your risk.
+Square Online has systems in place to help you reduce your risk.
 Square Secure uses machine learning and human expertise to look for suspicious transactions.
 We also handle disputes for you so you can use your time for what matters — serving your customers.

 Ultimately, it’s your responsibility to keep your business safe and limit exposure to disputes.
 If you suspect an order might be fraudulent, don’t hesitate to ask a customer to verify their identity by providing a copy of their driver’s license or photo ID and a copy of the credit card.
 If you’re unable to contact the customer, take a better-safe-than-sorry approach and refund the payment, so you won’t be liable for a dispute.